top of page

 As such, "naturally", feelings of hatred and distrust may stem from the populace towards the country, despite the perks it gives them, by limiting them and enforcing its will on them without considering their thoughts and opinions beyond the democratic forms of resistence (such as protests and private media).

 A state/country that naturally disregards its citizenry cannot contain as much true love as it was more considerate of them.
-As its anti-love approach is normalized, people may gradually forget how is it like to love one another as human beings.
+As its anti-love approach is normalized, people may gradually forget how it is to love one another as human beings.
 To love one another, and let one another be themselves.
 As such, even without good feelings towards the country and its government, people may act as oppressive as the country itself.

 How can humanity be desired in such societies?
 No. When we disregard others, we can be quick to create unnecessary foes.
 And as such, our world is built out of an endless series of wars, struggling over gaining power and reducing the freedom of others.